Nancy Kaplan published Dr. Ian Gilson: What you need to know about COVID in Home 2020-11-23 12:45:09 -0600

 Early Voting Information*

-* Early voting (aka in-person absentee voting) takes place at least for the two weeks prior to the week of the primary, ending on the Friday before election day.
-For the general election in November, the period for early voting will undoubtedly be more than two weeks.
+* Early voting (aka in-person absentee voting) takes place for the two weeks prior to the week of the primary, ending on the Friday before election day.

 Port Washington (City)